Are you at risk of becoming a cheater?

-At least… that’s how a cheaters is often portrayed in the public eye.
+At least… that’s how a cheater is often portrayed in the public eye.

-The truth is what really counts as cheating actually varies on a sliding scale from person to person.
+The truth is what really counts as cheating actually varies from person to person.
 Not all-but some cheaters aren’t even aware that their actions are hurtful to their partner until it is far too late.

-Outside of an open-relationship, some actions are almost definitely unacceptable:
+Outside of an open-relationship, some actions are definitely unacceptable: Are you at risk?

 In ANY relationship, though, some actions are in a gloomy gray area.
 These behaviors may include:

 Dancing closely at a party or nightclub

 Chatting with/meeting members of the preferred sex online

 Confiding in/sharing secrets with a member of the preferred sex

 Forming a deep emotional bond with a member of the preferred sex, in which the ‘official’ partner is excluded from knowledge of the relationship or information shared between the two parties (also known as an emotional affair)

 Confiding in another member of the preferred sex about one’s sexual preferences and desires